-Participants receive a comprehensive set of training materials, a benefits planning calendar that can be used to assist beneficiaries to keep track of earnings, and a certificate of completion.
+Participants receive a comprehensive set of training materials, including an SSI calculation spreadsheet that can be used to assist beneficiaries in planning and managing their return to work, and a certificate of completion.

 This training is appropriate for employment specialists and other staff that work closely with persons served to achieve employment goals.

 “Brian is a fabulous presenter who most definitely knows his information.
 He explained everything clearly and with visuals that we can continue to use in our jobs with our clients.” – DEAF, Inc. employee

 “We are very appreciative of the level of work that has gone into building your curriculum.
 The topic in general leaves much to be desired, but presenters like Brian makes it all the more palatable!
 Thank you for all you do.” -Jill Hatcher, DEAF, Inc.

 “It broke down SSI, SSDI and other benefits into sizeable chunks of information.
 Each day covered a separate topic.
 Continue doing it this way.”

 “I liked that there was a deep dive into the details and working relationships with all “systems”.
 I love that it was interactive, questions were encouraged and addressed in the moment rather than held until the end and Brian was invested in making sure attendees understood what was being said.”

 “The presentation was clear and Brian was wonderful to explain things in a way that folks who don’t know everything can understand it and follow him.
 This training gave me that “aha moment” and everything clicked.”

 “Just a great training to understand some very complex things that can be quite dry.
 I never lost interest and Brian could really answer any questions asked.
 His knowledge base is tremendous.”

 “I better understand SSI and SSDI benefits, the reporting process, and feel more comfortable demonstrating to my clients the benefit to working.
 Also gained some information on where to direct them for more help.”